Earth's inner core

 Schematic view of Earth's interior structure.

 Earth's inner core is the innermost geologic layer of the planet Earth.
 It is primarily a solid ball with a radius of about 1230 km, which is about 20% of Earth's radius or 70% of the Moon's radius.
+As recently as February 2025 there are indications that the previously believed solid iron-nickel sphere is partially deformable and undergoing viscous changes.

 There are no samples of the core accessible for direct measurement, as there are for Earth's mantle.
 The characteristics of the core have been deduced mostly from measurements of seismic waves and Earth's magnetic field.
 The inner core is believed to be composed of an iron–nickel alloy with some other elements.
 The temperature at its surface is estimated to be approximately 5700 K, about the temperature at the surface of the Sun.

 The inner core is solid at high temperature because of its high pressure, in accordance with the Simon-Glatzel equation.

 Scientific history

 Earth was discovered to have a solid inner core distinct from its molten outer core in 1936, by the Danish seismologist Inge Lehmann's study of seismograms from earthquakes in New Zealand, detected by sensitive seismographs on the Earth's surface.
 She deduced that the seismic waves reflect off the boundary of the inner core and inferred a radius of 1400 km for the inner core, not far from the currently accepted value of 1221 km.
 In 1938, Beno Gutenberg and Charles Richter analyzed a more extensive set of data and estimated the thickness of the outer core as 1950 km with a steep but continuous 300 km thick transition to the inner core, implying a radius between 1230 and 1530 km for the inner core.

 A few years later, in 1940, it was hypothesized that this inner core was made of solid iron.
 In 1952, Francis Birch published a detailed analysis of the available data and concluded that the inner core was probably crystalline iron.

 The boundary between the inner and outer cores is sometimes called the "Lehmann discontinuity", although the name usually refers to another discontinuity.
 The name "Bullen" or "Lehmann-Bullen discontinuity", after Keith Edward Bullen, has been proposed, but its use seems to be rare.
 The rigidity of the inner core was confirmed in 1971.

 Adam Dziewonski and James Freeman Gilbert established that measurements of normal modes of vibration of Earth caused by large earthquakes were consistent with a liquid outer core.
 In 2005, shear waves were detected passing through the inner core; these claims were initially controversial, but are now gaining acceptance.